WebOrigami/docs/src/content/framework/intro1.md

 {{ svg intro/team.yaml }}
 </figure>

 The `0`, `1`, and `2` are the indices from the array of names.
 If we ask the array for index `0`, we'll get back the data for Alice.
+This is a subgraph that currently defining a single property, `name`.

 ## Visualize site creation as a transformation

-Since both our starting data representation and final desired site are graphs, our development task is fundamentally the _transformation of the first graph into the second graph_.
+Since both our starting data representation and final desired site are graphs, our development task is fundamentally the _transformation of the starting graph into the final graph_.

 <div class="sideBySide">
   <figure>